Olivet Nazarene University: Campus features

 Since Olivet Nazarene University relocated to Bourbonnais, the campus has undergone several different waves of construction.
 In addition, within the past two years, there have been numerous construction projects including the construction of the Betty and Kenneth Hawkins Centennial Chapel, the largest theater in Kankakee County, which seats approximately 3,059 people, and the Student Life and Recreation Center, which opened in December 2012.

 In total, there are seven academic buildings (Burke, Wisner, Weber, Reed, Larsen, Forton Villa, and Leslie Parrott), two gymnasiums (Birchard and McHie), and six residence halls (Chapman, Hills, Nesbitt, Parrott, McClain, Howe and Williams).
 The university also has several off-campus apartment buildings (Old Oak, Oak Run, University Place, Grand, Stadium, Stratford, and Bresee).
 Centennial Chapel has showcased many Christian artists including Bill Gaither and Chris Tomlin.

 The university has also completed their student life and recreation center which was opened on December 12, 2012.
 This building serves as central hub for the campus and features an Olympic-sized pool, Jacuzzi, lazy river, resistance pool, indoor track, one of the tallest collegiate rock climbing walls in North America, various classrooms, offices, a fitness center, game room and coffee shop.

 Organization

 ONU is one of nine regional U.S. liberal arts colleges affiliated with the Church of the Nazarene.
 ONU is the college for the "Central USA Region" of the United States.
 In terms of the Church of the Nazarene, the "Central Region" comprises the Wisconsin, Northwestern Illinois, Illinois, Chicago Central, Northern Michigan, Michigan, Eastern Michigan, Northwest Indiana, Northeastern Indiana, Indianapolis, and Southwest Indiana districts, which include Wisconsin, Michigan, Illinois, and Indiana.
 Each college receives financial backing from the Nazarene churches on its region; part of each church budget is paid into a fund for its regional school.
 Each college or university is also bound by a gentlemen's agreement not to actively recruit outside its respective "educational region."
+The school owns and operates Christian adult contemporary radio station WONU, which broadcasts from the school's main campus.